royvandewater/rise-of-the-machines-talk/outline.md

     - machines work 24/7
     - machines are cheap
   - human interaction
-    - humans will be the source of creativity and personality, machines will handle the rest
+    - humans are the source of creativity and personality, machines will handle the rest
   - machine learning
     - anomaly detection
     - event prediction
     - context aware systems
   - it is about the experience
-- How Octoblu helps solve this problem
+- What is Octoblu and how does it solve this problem
-  - a platform, or operating system, designed to orchestrate internet connected devices and services
+  - a platform, and network of services, designed to orchestrate internet connected devices and services
   - connecting everything to everything
   - talking to devices and services is hard, and often point to point, we make it easy.
   - automation